dimarkov/pybefit/README.md

  * The code and notebooks in `examples/social_influence/` shows the analysis of behavioural data of subjects in different age groups performing the [social influence task](https://academic.oup.com/scan/article/12/4/618/2948767?login=true).
 We use a range of computational models of behaviour in changing environments and present their age group dependent comparison.

- * The code and notebooks in `examples/temporal_rev_learn` shows analysis of unpublished behavioural data of subjects performing a [temporally structured reversal learning task](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006707).
-The goal here is to demonstrate particpants learning of latent temporal strucure of a noisy dynamic environment using a model-based analysis.
+ * The code and notebooks in `examples/temporal_rev_learn` acompanies the following paper (still under revision) - [Markovic, Dimitrije, Andrea MF Reiter, and Stefan J. Kiebel.
+"Revealing human sensitivity to a latent temporal structure of changes." bioRxiv (2022)](https://www.biorxiv.org/content/10.1101/2022.06.05.494870v1.abstract).
+In the paper we analyse the behavioural data of subjects performing a temporally structured reversal learning task.
+The goal here is to demonstrate subjects' learning of latent temporal strucure of a noisy and dynamic environment.

+ * The code and notebooks in `examples/plandepth` illustrates the model for inferring participants planning depth, while they are performing the Space Adventure Task [SAT](https://github.com/dimarkov/sat).

 License
 -------